iftechfoundation/ifarchive-unbox/options.json.md

 - https: (bool) whether to enable HTTPS
 - index: options for the IF Archive index processor
   - index_url: (str) URL to Master-Index.xml
-  - recheck_period: (int milliseconds) period to check if Master-Index.xml has changed
+  - recheck_period: (int minutes) period to check if Master-Index.xml has changed
 - nginx: nginx options
   - cache: nginx cache options
     - keys_size: (int MB) amount of RAM to use for cache keys